anqiaohu/ecen4313_fall2022/README.md

 | IQ    |     |  50   |     |  uA |

 ### Report Requirements
-Report your design parameters (W, L) for all transistor and resistors in a Word/Powerpoint/PDF/Markdown file.
+1. Report transistor sizing (W,L) and ideal sources if any.
-Share the path to your public repository on GitHub.
+2. Share the path to your public repository on GitHub.

 ## Lab 3: Folded-Cascode

 Design specifications TBD.
-Try to meet as many specs as possible at TT corners.
+Try to meet as many specs as possible at the TT corner.